-In order to assess the trade prospects between India and Russia, PHD research Bureau of PHD Chamber has conducted a comprehensive analysis of India's bilateral trade with Russia vis-à-vis Russia's bilateral trade with USA and EU.
-While analysing, an attempt has been made to assess India's position in the same commodity composition of Russia-USA and Russia-EU bilateral trade.
+In order to explore trade opportunities for India in Russian market, PHD research Bureau of PHD Chamber has conducted a comprehensive analysis of India's bilateral trade with Russia vis-à-vis Russia's bilateral trade with USA and EU.
+While analysing, an attempt is made to assess India's position in the same commodity composition of Russia-USA and Russia-EU bilateral trade.
 It may be mentioned that the two blocks USA and EU have been considered for this analysis as the two are the major trade partners of Russia.